AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

    Storage_Unit : constant := 8;
    Word_Size    : constant := 32;

-`Storage_Unit` is the number of bits per memory storage element.
+:ada:`Storage_Unit` is the number of bits per memory storage element.
 Storage elements are the components of memory cells, and typically correspond to the individually addressable memory elements.
 A "byte" would correspond to a storage element with the above constant value.